Ultrabenosaurus/PHP_DDNS/.planning/Extensibility/events.md

 ## Usage ##

 Despite being unsure of where to classify its existence, I already have a basic outline of how it will work.
+I will likely use [Symfony's Event/EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) system as inspiration.

 ### Overview ###